awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 # CodeStarSourceConnection<a name="action-reference-CodestarConnectionSource"></a>

 Triggers a pipeline when a new commit is made on a third\-party source code repository\.
 The source action retrieves code changes when a pipeline is manually executed or when a webhook event is sent from the source provider\.

-Currently, Bitbucket Cloud is the only connection type supported by the `CodeStarSourceConnection` action\.
+Connections can associate your AWS resources with the following third\-party repositories:
++ Bitbucket \(through the **Bitbucket** provider option in the CodePipeline console\)
++ GitHub and GitHub Enterprise Cloud \(through the **GitHub** provider option in the CodePipeline console\)
++ GitHub Enterprise Server \(through the **GitHub Enterprise Server** provider option in the CodePipeline console\)

 After a code change is detected, you have the following options for passing the code to subsequent actions:
 + Like other existing CodePipeline source actions, `CodeStarSourceConnection` can output a ZIP file with a shallow copy of your commit\.
 + `CodeStarSourceConnection` can also be configured to output a URL reference to the repo for subsequent actions\.

-  Currently, the git URL reference can only be used by downstream CodeBuild actions to clone the repo and associated Git metadata\.
+  Currently, the Git URL reference can only be used by downstream CodeBuild actions to clone the repo and associated Git metadata\.
 Attempting to pass a Git URL reference to non\-CodeBuild actions results in an error\.

-CodePipeline prompts you to add a Bitbucket Cloud app to your repo when you create a connection\.
-If you use the console to create or edit your pipeline, CodePipeline creates a Bitbucket webhook that starts your pipeline when a change occurs in the repository\.
-You must have already created your Bitbucket account and repository before you can connect through the `CodeStarSourceConnection` action\.
-Use your Bitbucket account when you create a connection so that CodePipeline can use the Bitbucket repository for source stages in pipelines\.
+CodePipeline prompts you to add the AWS Connector installation app to your third\-party account when you create a connection\.
+You must have already created your third\-party provider account and repository before you can connect through the `CodeStarSourceConnection` action\.

-For more information, see [Bitbucket Cloud apps](https://confluence.atlassian.com/bitbucket/bitbucket-cloud-add-ons-780871938.html) in the Bitbucket developer documentation\.

 **Note**
 To create or attach a policy to your IAM user or role with the permissions required to use AWS CodeStar connections, see [Connections permissions reference](https://docs.aws.amazon.com/dtconsole/latest/userguide/security-iam.html#permissions-reference-connections)\.
 Depending on when your CodePipeline service role was created, you might need to update its permissions to support AWS CodeStar connections\.
 For instructions, see [Add permissions to the CodePipeline service role](security-iam.md#how-to-update-role-new-services)\.